daveweilert/datapull/README.md

 http://github.com/daveweilert/datapull.git/

-<b>datapull</b> was created as the result of needing a tool to extract data quickly and easily into IBM Cloudant and Apache CouchDB and place the data in a CSV file.
+<b>datapull</b> was created as the result of needing a tool to extract data quickly from IBM Cloudant or Apache CouchDB and output the data into a delimited file.

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the